 Photo: James Shelton32, cc by-sa 4.0

 We have spotted birds like woodland cardinals, finches, mallards, turnstones, sandpipers, white long tails, blue herons, white egrets, occasionally visiting hawks, and the yellow crowned night herons.
-Next was the

-Further up the trail is the Spanish Rock, a historic carving on an exposed rocky cliff face.
-It’s believed to be the work of Portuguese sailors of a wrecked ship.
 The inscription, now cast in bronze, includes letters that look like "RP" possibly for Rex Portugaliae, referring to Portugal’s king and dated 1543.
 The original rock no longer exists and a bronze cast of the original stands in its place today.

-Guided Tour of Spittal Pond
+Guided Walking Tour of the Reserve

 The Bermuda National Trust offers a 90-minute guided walking tour of Spittal Pond Nature Reserve on demand.
 Reservations are required before 3pm on Monday.
-The tour begins at

 Waterville, where you learn about the unusual plants and features of their traditional garden.
 This is followed by a trip to Spittal Pond, Bermuda’s largest pond and bird sanctuary.
-The tour includes important historical and geographical sites as well as information on Bermuda’s native and endemic flora and fauna along the trail that winds around the pond.
-The tour is offered on Tuesdays 1:30–3:00pm.
-Tour cost is $50 per person.
-Advance booking is required.
-Call (441)236-6483 for reservations.

 Admission